 The wrong time to think about what your warranty covers — or doesn’t cover — is when a problem arises.
-Head off that sinking feeling of “warranty wondering” by boning up on the following key points about C-arm support.
+Head off that sinking feeling of “warranty wondering” by reading up on the following key points about C-Arm support.

 We’re fixated on researching the best product.
 From kitchen blenders to cars, we scour every nook and cranny of the internet hoping that one more click provides a definitive answer.
 Warranties and service contracts, however, are often given far less consideration.

 That’s not a good idea.
 Every hour you spend waiting on C-Arm support requires appointment reschedulings and cancellations over and above those initially impacted by the problem.
 Multiply that lost daily revenue by however many days the C-Arm is out of commission.
 That will give you a good idea of the potential hit to your office’s bottom line.

 We all understand that being “penny wise” can be “pound foolish.”
 Practically speaking, though, the realities of our bank accounts factor into the decisions we make in our personal and professional lives.
 But seeking to save money up front by taking shortcuts with a C-Arm warranty or service contract is Las Vegas-level gambling.
 Absorbing a slightly higher price on the front end will make your life much easier.

 Here’s an example: A client notified us that they were experiencing a problem with their system.
 Since our warranties include lifetime phone and remote access support, we dialed into the system and had them back up and running in 10 minutes.
 If our examination had uncovered a bad part, we would have shipped it to the practice overnight and had a repair technician there within 24 hours.
 Cutting corners won’t get you responsiveness like this.